gruposantander/digital-trust-authorization-code-profile-specs/dtp-authorization-code-flow.md

 ## Client Authentication Methods {#client-auth-methods}

-To enhance security implementations MUST only support and allow private\_key\_jwt as Client Authentication method_,_ described in Section 9. of [@!OIDC].
+To enhance security implementations MUST only support and allow private_key_jwt as Client Authentication method, described in Section 9. of [@!OIDC].

 The reasons for this specification to do not allow other Client Authentication Methods are:

 * _none:_ is not an authentication method so is not allowed.
 * _client\_secret\_basic_ and _client\_secret\_post_ send over the network the complete credential that can be intercepted.
-* client\_secret\_jwt is based on a shared secret and is a less secure version of the client\_secret\_jwt.
+* _client\_secret\_jwt_ is based on a shared secret and is a less secure version of the _private\_key\_jwt_.
-* tls\_client\_auth and self\_signed\_tls\_client\_auth described in specification [@!OAuth.MTLS], are discarded because bind Network and Authentication layer.
+* _tls\_client\_auth_ and _self\_signed\_tls\_client\_auth_ described in specification [@!OAuth.MTLS], are discarded because bind Network and Authentication layer.

 During Client Registration, the RP (Client) MUST register a Client Authentication method.
 If no method is registered, the default method is _private\_key\_jwt_.

 The supported Client Authentication Methods MAY be expanded if in the future if other method is provided by other implementers that commit with the security level provided by this specification.

-The next is a non normative example of a jwt bearer following the specification of private\_key\_jwt method: (line wraps within JWS for display purposes only)
+The next is a non normative example of a jwt bearer following the specification of private_key_jwt method: (line wraps within JWS for display purposes only)

 ```
 eyJhbGciOiJSUzUxMiIsInR5cCI6IkpXVCIsImtpZCI6InJwX3NlY19rZXkifQ.eyJpc3MiOiIzZGZkODllMS05NjRiLTRhYzQtY
 mE0Ni05NzdmYzVmODdkYjkiLCJhdWQiOiJodHRwczovL29wLmV4YW1wbGUub3JnLyIsInN1YiI6IjNkZmQ4OWUxLTk2NGItNGFjN
 C1iYTQ2LTk3N2ZjNWY4N2RiOSIsImlhdCI6MTU3MDAyMjU3NiwibmJmIjoxNTcwMDIyNTc2LCJleHAiOjE1NzAwMjI2MzYsImp0a
-SI6IjcwMzNhMDVlLWQyOGEtNGMwMi04ZTZiLWUzZDI2YzRjZTk5MyJ9.N\_sUjuLY9CrGFSLIiow-2I6zqtdCPUMt31St9rQCK9nD
+SI6IjcwMzNhMDVlLWQyOGEtNGMwMi04ZTZiLWUzZDI2YzRjZTk5MyJ9.N_sUjuLY9CrGFSLIiow-2I6zqtdCPUMt31St9rQCK9nD
 mglkyyCj3ZJvvxjNE-c6H6wK7mEbL5d1StP1dhK7iARAkDH-7Jm-CxmcnmvbiqINkVjjkzrww3BMfwa87MPXga7C8-5u8VXokbfi
 CflqFKbQFbKK7MjCz34loM6Mj6fHkV4HYNVDzAZv7zPKqjk-WRDJtVRjB2ON0ibVjEL-iNdZQLyN7nm8rto3xB7af5wfTJuvsXII
-C1G--vHUZ6A9IxP84fR636IxSSUo8Y76Bp4ShmfqeD0jvTner1U2j77B\_X01\_3gbLAk6Gz48CPfZsDC6c6jW56mt99YZvjf5DQ
+C1G--vHUZ6A9IxP84fR636IxSSUo8Y76Bp4ShmfqeD0jvTner1U2j77B_X01_3gbLAk6Gz48CPfZsDC6c6jW56mt99YZvjf5DQ
 ```

 ## Initiate authorize endpoint phishing
 In this attack, the RP developer is social engineered into believing that the initiate authorize endpoint has been changed to a URL that is controlled by the attacker.
 As the result, the client could send sensitive details to a rogue OP and the attacker will get hold of sensitive data.

 This can be partially  mitigated by having the RP to enquiry the value of the above endpoint by calling the well known configuration endpoint.
 Alternatively, JWE could be used when sending requests.

 ## Token endpoint phishing
 In this attack, the RP developer is social engineered into believing that the token endpoint has been changed to a URL that is controlled by the attacker.
 As the result, the client could send an authorization code and a valid credential to a rogue OP.
 The attacked could then use them to retrieve the token from the honest OP.